nickbalestra/Chatterbox-client/README.md

 - backbone ES6 app
 - test Specs files.

-### BoardViewer - backbone
+### Chatterbox app - Jquery version / Backbone version / BackboneES6 version

-The clinet is backbone app allowing to chose rooms, and fetch/post messages from ant to a parse based API backend.
+The app allows the user to chose rooms and fetch/post messages from and to a parse based API backend.

 ## Install: